Complications of long-term contraceptive therapy. Consequences of refusing contraception. The pill may affect fertility

 3. General action.
 Under the influence of gestagens, amine nitrogen in the blood plasma decreases, the excretion of amino acids increases, the secretion of gastric juice increases, and the secretion of bile slows down.

-Glucocorticoid effect affects the metabolism: there is a decrease in the body's sensitivity to insulin (the risk of diabetes mellitus), the synthesis of fatty acids and triglycerides increases (the risk of obesity).
+Glucocorticoid effect affects metabolism: the body's sensitivity to insulin decreases (risk of diabetes), the synthesis of fatty acids and triglycerides increases (risk of obesity).

 Estrogens